FreePhilly1/team30.github.io/README.md

 ### Methods
 To determine the outcome of a game, we will perform binary classification (win vs loss) between two teams using the input data of tempo-free team statistics.
 We are particularly interested in using tempo-free statistics, which are team statistics that are invariant to the tempo or the rate that a team plays at.
 Because different team play styles will have varying tempos, it is important to not bias against teams and the rate that they play the game.
 We obtained a Kaggle dataset of the tempo-free team statistics across multiple seasons.
 Not only are we interested in using the tempo-free statistics as features, but we are also interested in using the outcomes of a team's recently played games.
 We hypothesize that winning and losing streaks will have a major impact on a teams' morale and the performance for the next game.
 We will experiment with several different  methods:
-1. Support Vector Machines: we trained an SVM to linearly separate two teams into winner and loser classes.
-We used sci-kit learn to implement SVM.
+1. Gaussian Naive Bayes: we used a Gaussian Naive Bayes model to predict the outcome of a game.
+We used sci-kit learn to implement Gaussian Naive Bayes.
 2. Logistic Regression: we used logistic regression by applying a binary classification of wins and losses.
 We used sci-kit learn to implement logistic regression.
-3. Gaussian Naive Bayes: we used a Gaussian Naive Bayes model to predict the outcome of a game.
-We used sci-kit learn to implement Gaussian Naive Bayes.
+3. Support Vector Machines: we trained an SVM to separate two teams into winner and loser classes.
+We used sci-kit learn to implement SVM.

 ### Results and Discussion

 We chose to deviate from our initial proposal and build our prediction model using three supervised methods - Gaussian Naive Bayes, Logistic Regression, and Support Vector Machine (SVM).
 We chose these three models because they are relatively simple to implement and are computationally efficient.
 Additionally, we chose to use these models because they are well suited for binary classification problems, which is the type of problem we are trying to solve.

 Before applying the selected models to the dataset, some preprocessing in the form of Principal Component Analysis (PCA) is performed in order to reduce the dimensions of the dataset.
 This will reduce the computation required during training and will provide data that is easier to work with.
-We use PCA to reduce the dimensions of our dataset from 41 features to 20 components, where 20 principle components was selected to retain at least 95% of the explained variance in the data.
+We use PCA to reduce the dimensions of our dataset from 41 features to 28 components, where 28 principle components was selected to retain at least 95% of the explained variance in the data.
 Below shows the explained variance for different number of PCA components.

 {% include /pca_variance_plot.html %}